Strong Convergence of a Stochastic Rosenbrock-type Scheme for the Finite Element Discretization of Semilinear SPDEs Driven by Multiplicative and Additive Noise: Mathematical setting and main results

-When dealing with additive noise (i.e. when $B=\mathbf{I}$), the strong convergence proof will make use of the following assumption, also used in \cite{Xiaojie2,Xiaojie1,Antjd1}. \begin{assumption} We assume that the covariance operator $Q$ satisfies the following estimate
+When dealing with additive noise (i.e. when $B=\mathbf{I}$), the strong convergence proof will make use of the following assumption, also used in \cite{Xiaojie2,Xiaojie1,Antjd1}. \begin{Assumption} The covariance operator $Q$ satisfies the following estimate